CaptainPants/nodep-multipart-parser/readme.md

         // This is multipart content
         for (const part of content.parts) {
             /*
-            Do something with the parts here
+            Do something with the parts here.
-            Each part is a SingularHttpContent and has a data property which internally is a DataView to the bytes of that segment */
+            Each part is a SingularHttpContent with a data (of type Data) property, which internally is a DataView to the bytes of that segment.
+            */
+            const asString = await content.data.string();
         }
     }
     else if (content instanceof SingularHttpContent) {